LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 Create a new `lambda` from **Chat Post Survey E-mail Transcript** event.
 The default template for this event will be selected for the function.

+{: .important}
-<div class="important">Once a Function is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
-Therefore, make sure that the complete logic was implemented within your function before deploying it.</div>
+Once a Function is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
+Therefore, make sure that the complete logic was implemented within your function before deployment.

 #### Step 2 - Edit the Function

 Adjust the coding from the template according to your needs by modifying the lambda/function by pressing the edit button on the template function.
 The email result entry needs to contain the following properties:

 <table>
   <thead><tr><th>Property</th><th>description</th><th>type</th></tr></thead>